Why are referral programs so popular?

 The entire effectiveness of your referral program hinges on the incentive.
 This means you should use your heading and subheading to clearly articulate your program's potential earnings or rewards for participants.

-For example, Chase’s refer-a-friend program uses the headline and subheadline to communicate their incentive in big, bold letters:
+For example, Rakuten’s refer-a-friend program uses the headline and subheadline to communicate their incentive in big, bold letters:

 No referral page is complete without written terms and conditions (or a link to your terms page).